peat13/time-based-historian/tutorial/mqtt-collector/README.md

 **Key characteristics:**
 - It's valid JSON (starts with `{`, ends with `}`)
-- All values at the top level (no nesting)
-- All values are primitives (numbers, strings, booleans)
-- No timestamp field (or you don't care about it)
+- Uses JSON **paths** as tagnames (e.g., `motor1.rpm`, `motor1.location.long`)
+- Can be flat OR nested - **nesting is supported**
+- Values are extracted from the JSON structure
+- No dedicated "name" or "value" fields (unlike Type 3)

 **Why this format exists:**
-- Atomicity: All measurements from the same instant
+- Self-documenting: JSON structure defines tag hierarchy
+- Flexible nesting: Can represent complex device structures
-- Efficiency: One message for related data
+- Efficient: One message for multiple related measurements
-- Self-documenting: Field names show what each value means
-- Extensible: Easy to add new fields
+- Natural fit for modern APIs and devices

 ---